appwrite/appwrite/docs/tutorials/add-runtime.md

 The best way to go about writing a runtime is like so:
 Initialize a web server that runs on port 3000 and uses any IP Address (0.0.0.0) and on each `POST` request do the following:
 1. Check that the `x-internal-challenge` header matches the `INTERNAL_RUNTIME_KEY` environment variable.
-If not return an error with a `401` status code and an `unauthorized` error message.
+If not, return an error with a `401` status code and an `unauthorized` error message.
 2. Decode the executor's JSON POST request.
 This normally looks like so:
 ```json
 {